HENRY T. CHITTENDEN (1834-1909)

 Namesake of Chittenden Ave.

-Years after graduation, one thing many students still remember about the University District is Chittenden Ave.
+ears after graduation, one thing many students still remember about the University District is Chittenden Ave.
 Not because of anything there.
 There really isn’t anything remarkable or unusual about the street.
 It’s the name.
 “Chittenden, what does that mean?” they ask.
-It sounds suspiciously like something else.

 Chittenden Ave. is really the namesake of one of Columbus’ leading citizens of the 19th Century.
 That man was millionaire real estate developer, rail pioneer, hotelier, showman, history buff, and songwriter Henry Treat Chittenden (1834-1909).